Table of Contents

 - Contact google, and ask where it can find maps

 Note that because

 maps.google.com that it is seeking to resolve.
-Similarily, when asking the tld in charge of the dot com zone, it will ask for
+Similarly, when asking the TLD in charge of the dot com zone, it will ask for

 google.com and not

 maps.google.com.
 Using the resolver this way means that the DNS requests will be done unencrypted over port 53.